An APRC – annual percentage rate of charge – is a calculation that shows you the total cost of a mortgage or secured loan over its entire term.

 For instance, you might be offered a three-year, fixed-term mortgage with a rate of 4.2%.
 At the end of the three years, the SVR you are switched onto could be 6% for the rest of your 25-year loan.
 Another provider might offer you a three-year fix at 4.9%, but with an SVR of 5.75%.
 The APRC will tell you which of those products works out cheaper overall over the 25 years.
 It will also include any broker or set-up fees in the calculation.

 Lots of people choose to switch mortgage deals once their introductory offer expires.
 This is smart because Standard Variable Rates tend to be the most expensive rates you can pay on a mortgage.
 If you are switching, then the APRC is not as useful since you’ll only ever pay the introductory rate.
-In these cases, the most important figure to look at is the annual percentage rate (or introductory rate), followed by fees and charges.
+In these cases, the most important figure to look at is the annual percentage rate (or introductory rate), followed by fees and charges or the total cost over the deal period.

 However, remember that circumstances can change – for instance, a job loss or divorce could mean that you’re no longer able to remortgage and transfer to a new deal as you originally planned.
 So, even if you’re planning to switch, it’s worth checking what the SVR will be and what the total APRC is.